gibberish

 They hate us.

-Darren Clarke got snubbed by Mr Populoso.
-(Nick Dildo.)
+Darren Clarke got snubbed by Faldo.

 And so did, love him or hate him, the second best Ryder Cup Player of all time…Colin Montgomery.